-SITOP PSU8600 – the unique power supply system with PROFINET
+SITOP PSU8600 – Ask your power supply

 SITOP PSU8600 offers a lot – in a highly compact design.
 This not only includes 50% extra power for brief overloads, but also integrated overload monitoring for every output.
 As a result, even the base units enable the use of additional circuit-breakers, and with installed widths of just 80-125 mm, they save a great deal of space in the control panel.
 The high efficiency rating up to 94% ensures minimum heat loss.